-If steam generator narrow range water level reaches the High setpoint in either steam generator coincident with a Reactor Trip (P-4), then all startup feedwater control and isolation valves are closed, the startup feedwater pumps are tripped, and the isolation valves for the CVS are closed.
+If SG narrow range water level reaches the High setpoint in either SG coincident with a Reactor Trip (P-4) signal, then all startup feedwater control and isolation valves are closed, the startup feedwater pumps are tripped, and the isolation valves for the CVS are closed.
 This instrument Function prevents adding makeup water to the RCS during an SGTR.
-Four channels are provided in each steam generator to permit one channel to be in trip or bypass indefinitely and still ensure no single random failure will disable this function.
+Four channels are provided in each SG to permit one channel to be in trip or bypass indefinitely and still ensure no single random failure will disable this Function.
+Each water level signal is compensated using steam line pressure.